 The High School at IDEAL is a uniquely student-driven, flexible, and inclusive program.
 In small, seminar-style classes, our expert faculty cultivate the voice, skills, and confidence of each student.
-IDEAL’s High School supports students seeking a more individualized environment and personalized options than a traditional high school, while still emphasizing the nurturing student-faculty relationships that are the hallmark of an independent school education.
+IDEAL’s High School supports students seeking a more individualized environment and personalized options than a traditional high school, while still emphasizing the nurturing student-teacher relationships that are the hallmark of an independent school education.

 Our High School faculty is made up of talented general educators, learning specialists, related service providers, school counselors, and a transition counselor dedicated to working with families and students as they go through the college and postsecondary program research and application process.
 Teams of subject-area teachers meet together regularly to differentiate lessons, strengthen interdisciplinary connections, and incorporate project-based learning, thus ensuring all students are engaged together in the learning process.
 Academic instruction consists of a combination of co-teaching teams and smaller group instruction by a single teacher.
 Low student-teacher ratios allow for flexible use of both homogeneous and heterogeneous class groupings based on student goals and interests.